kmushty/PathPlanning_A-Star_ROS/README.md

 # A-star Path Planning simulation of TurtleBot using ROS

-This project is the execution of Autonomous path planning on the differential driveturtlebot robot.
-The algorithm used is a serach algorithm called A-star which is an optimal discrete planning.
-Here start position and goal position is preset.
+This project is the execution of Autonomous path planning on the differential drive turtlebot.
+The algorithm used is a search algorithm called A-star which is an optimal discrete planning.
 There are several random obstacles and the bot plans the most optimal way to the goal position.
 For this simulation non-holonomic constrainst are given to the robot which means that it cannot move in y-direction independently.

 ## Differential drive equations